 - The most important part of the tower was the Framework your team used to build the tower.
 The same is true for each of our SkillsUSA members.
 SkillsUSA has developed a framework of skills that each of our members must develop and demonstrate to be successful.
-Let's explore this Framework. - The SkillsUSA Framework actualize the mission of the organization: "SkillsUSA is America's proud champion of the skilled trades.
-Our mission is to empower students to become skilled professionals, career-ready leaders and responsible community members." - Provides a common language for students to articulate what they gain from SkillsUSA participation to employers, school administrators, parents and other students. - Creates a vision for SkillsUSA programs at the local, state and national levels to ensure quality student-led experiences that build skills in all members. - Ensures that every student member receives a consistent and specific skill set.
+Let's explore this Framework. - The SkillsUSA Framework actualize the mission of the organization "to empower members to become world-class workers, leaders and responsible American citizens." - Provides a common language for students to articulate what they gain from SkillsUSA participation to employers, school administrators, parents and other students. - Creates a vision for SkillsUSA programs at the local, state and national levels to ensure quality student-led experiences that build skills in all members. - Ensures that every student member receives a consistent and specific skill set.